2026 League of Legends World Championship: Qualification

-The League of Legends Champions Korea (LCK), League of Legends Pro League (LPL), League of Legends EMEA Championship (LEC), League Championship Series (LCS), and the League of Legends Championship Pacific (LCP) will have three directly qualified teams to the Swiss stage, while the Campeonato Brasileiro de League of Legends (CBLOL) will qualify one team.
-The winning team of the 2026 Mid-Season Invitational will earn an automatic slot in the tournament provided it reaches the playoffs of its region's third split, while the second-best region in the said tournament will also earn another slot.
+As the top two performing regions at the 2026 Mid-Season Invitational, the League of Legends Champions Korea (LCK) and the League of Legends Pro League (LPL) will qualify four teams to the tournament, including the winners, Hanwha Life Esports, provided that they reach the playoffs of their region's third split.
+The League of Legends EMEA Championship (LEC), League Championship Series (LCS), and the League of Legends Championship Pacific (LCP) will have three directly qualified teams, while the Campeonato Brasileiro de League of Legends (CBLOL) will qualify two teams.

+CBLOL was initially allotted one slot for the tournament.
+The initial announcement was met with criticism from local fans, citing CBLOL teams' performances against LCS teams during the 2025 LTA playoffs and the 2026 Americas Cup.
+The league was awarded another spot in the World Championship on 22 March 2026.

-This will be the first World Championship to feature teams from the LCS and CBLOL since the 2024 edition following the discontinuation of the League of Legends Championship of The Americas (LTA) in September 2025.
+This will be the first World Championship to feature teams from the LCS and CBLOL since the 2024 edition, following the split of the League of Legends Championship of The Americas (LTA) region in September 2025.